 Sweet Fillings

-- cinnamon and sugar - brush the finished crepes with melted butter and sprinkle with cinnamon and sugar
+Cinnamon and sugar - brush a warm crepe with melted butter and sprinkle with cinnamon and sugar for a classic combination.

 Savory Fillings

-Use a Nonstick Pan - Even though we are using butter to keep the crepes from sticking to the pan, I still recommend that you also use a non stick pan.
+Use a Nonstick Pan - Even though we are using butter to keep the crepes from sticking to the pan, I still recommend that you also use a nonstick pan for best results.

 Brush Butter Up on the Edges of Your Pan - When you swirl the batter around in the pan, some of it has a tendency to stick to the edges of the pan.
-If you brush the butter onto the sides of the pan, your crepes will easily come out of the pan.
-You can use a pastry brush or a paper towel with butter or oil to prep your pan.
+Brush butter onto the sides of the pan using a pastry brush or a paper towel - your crepes will slide right out.

-Swirl Your Pan to Spread the Batter - After pouring the batter into the pan, pick the pan up while swirling the batter around to spread the batter into a nice, thin layer.
+Swirl Your Pan to Spread the Batter - After pouring the batter into the pan, pick it up and swirl the batter around to spread it into a nice, thin, even layer.
+Then return to the heat for cooking.

 It's important to use a nonstick pan and butter to keep the crepes from sticking to the pan.